AguaClara/humic_acid/Humic Acid Fall 2018.md

 The Spring 2018 Humic Acid subteam verified the previous semester's result and tested optimal coagulant dosages for 5m/L and 10mg/L HA concentrations.
 The results are shown in Table 1 above.
 As the HA concentration increases, the optimal coagulant dosage drops down slightly.
 However, the team cannot conclude that the increasing of HA concentration will decrease the optimal coagulant dosage, as more different HA concentrations should be tested.In addition, the team found that for one trial, the head loss through the flocculator accumulates with time.
 This phenomenon might explain why the effluent turbidity rises up again after the experiment reaches steady state.

 In terms of importance to the world in general, the coagulant concentration should not be too high because it is expensive and potentially harmful to the water quality.
 Too much coagulant will prevent flocculation which is counter-productive.
 Too little coagulant means the water still potentially has significant levels of humic acid, which will be problematic once chlorine is used to kill bacteria in the water.
 The humic acid and chlorine will react to form chloroform which is very harmful to humans.
+[Pay attention to some format issues and similarly, put on some useful links or related graphs to show the result of previous work.]

 ## Methods
 #### Experimental Apparatus